 The guild was in slightly better shape than the other residents in town, but still looked rather run down.
 It looked like a wooden cottage with giant number one branded on the front.
 From Akasuki's information screen, the guild was called First Guild.

 "Very creative."
-Akasuki remarked to herself as the two entered the building.
+Akasuki remarked as the two entered the building.
 Upon walking in, the two were greeted with loud random chatter from guild members and players alike.
-The entire first floor was full as many surrounded a podium where a single player stood amongst them.

 Outside of the crowd, a young teenager stood back near the entrance with her arms crossed and eyes closed.
 Akasuki and Euno approached her.